This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Morning

-You cannot go to Madrid and not visit the Prado Museum, it is one of the absolute Madrid must sees.
-The Museo del Prado is widely recognised as one of the best art museums in the world and whilst not all the art will be to everyone’s taste, to be in the presence of such masterpieces is pretty awe-inducing.
-The building itself is pretty special too!
+You cannot go to Madrid and not visit the Prado Museum, it is one of the absolute Madrid must-sees.
+The Museo del Prado is widely recognized as one of the best art museums in the world and while not all the art will be to everyone’s taste, to be in the presence of such masterpieces is pretty awe-inducing.

-There is a dedicated exhibition of Hyronemus Bosch art, with which most people have a real love or hate relationship.
-Join a guided tour to fully understand the history and symbolism of the paintings, it will be worth the cost for the knowledge and insight shared and gained.
+There is a dedicated exhibition of Hieronymus Bosch’s art, with which most people have a real love or hate relationship.
+Join this brilliant Prado guided tour with skip-the-line tickets to fully understand the history and symbolism of the paintings, it will be worth the cost for the knowledge and insight shared and gained.

-TOP TIP: You can visit the Prado for free between 6-8pm Mondays to Saturdays and from 5-7pm on Sundays and holidays, although expect a long queue for the privilege.
-Otherwise, book tickets in advance to avoid the queues, which can be monstrous!
+TOP TIP: You can visit the Prado for free between 6-8pm on Mondays to Saturdays and from 5-7pm on Sundays and holidays, although expect a long queue for the privilege.
+Otherwise, book your Prado tickets in advance to avoid the queues, which can be monstrous in high season.

 The museum holds an eclectic collection of world and European art from the 13th to 20th century including works by Duccio, Van Eyck, Carpaccio, Dürer, Caravaggio, Rubens, Sargent, Monet, Van Gogh, Gauguin, Kirchner, Mondrian, Klee, Hopper and many more.
 We enjoyed the more modern art on display, especially after several hours in the Prado.

-Retiro Park is a gorgeous and tranquil bit of greenery, literally next to the Prado, and a welcome respite from the hustle and heat of the city in the summer.
+Madrid’s Retiro Park is a gorgeous and tranquil bit of greenery, literally next to the Prado.
+The beautiful park is a welcome respite from the hustle and heat of the city and the perfect place to stroll in the summer.
 It is one of the most beautiful places to go in Madrid city.

-Make sure to visit the all the different gardens and the Parterre Francés, which is home to a Mexican conifer that is nearly 400 years old and is believed to be Madrid’s oldest tree.
+Make sure to visit the much-photographed Palacio de Cristal (Crystal Palace), all the different gardens, and the Parterre Francés, which is home to a Mexican conifer that is nearly 400 years old and is believed to be Madrid’s oldest tree.

 Afternoon

-In days gone by, Puerto del Sol was an important meeting point for people arriving into the city.
-Today, the square is always busy as people mingle, grab the Metro or just hang our to enjoy the lively atmosphere.
+In days gone by, Puerto del Sol was an important meeting point for people arriving in the city.
+Today, the square is always busy as people mingle, grab the Metro, or just hang out to enjoy the lively atmosphere.

-The square is famous as being literally at the centre of Spain, and the point, known as Kilometer Zero, is marked in the paving stones of the square – this is the starting point for all major Spanish roads.
+The square is famous for being literally at the center of Spain, and the point, known as Kilometer Zero, is marked in the paving stones of the square – this is the starting point for all major Spanish roads.

 A popular meeting spot in the square for locals, look out for the 20th century bronze statue of the Bear and the Strawberry Tree or El Oso y el Madroño.
 The sculpture represents the coat of arms of Madrid and is found on the east side of the Puerta del Sol, between Calle de Alcala and Carrera de San Jerónimo.

-Started by Philip III in 1617, the four storey porticoed buildings which line the square dominate the space, which is full of history and fascinating plaques and symbols.
+Started by Philip III in 1617, the four storey porticoed buildings that line the square dominate the space, which is full of history and fascinating plaques and symbols.

 See Almudena Cathedral